 Recommendations

-The artistic legacy of B. Reeves Eason was forever changed by Fighting the Flames, this Adventure landmark continues to dictate the rules of its category.
+The artistic legacy of B. Reeves Eason was forever changed by Fighting the Flames, this Action landmark continues to dictate the rules of its category.
 We've assembled a sequence of films that complement the tone of Fighting the Flames perfectly.

 The vintage appeal of Fighting the Flames to maintain its cult relevance across several decades.